lnschroeder/account-access-graphs/README.md

 This is automatically deployed via the [pipeline.yml](.github/workflows/pipeline.yml).

+## Prerequisites

+- `dotnet`: the .NET SDK version is specified inside [global.json](global.json) and once installed will be used automatically

 ## Build application for development
 ```sh
 dotnet watch
 # or
 dotnet build
 ```

-The .NET SDK version is specified inside [global.json](global.json) and will be used automatically.

 ## Build application for deployment
 This will create a production ready deployment of the application.
 It compiles and bundles all files, which then can be served as a static webserver.